Exercising

 We design and facilitate exercises that put your plans and your people to the test.
 The goal isn't to catch anyone out; it's to surface the gaps, build confidence, and make sure your organisation is genuinely ready.

-• The impacted team is responsible for the immediate response, assessing the impact and liaison with emergency services.
+• The impacted team is responsible for the immediate response — assessing the impact and liaising with emergency services.

 • However, during most crises, decisions need to be made that are above the delegated authority of the impacted team.

-• The big decisions, crisis communications and informing the Board is the responsibility of the Crisis Management Team.
+• The big decisions, crisis communications, and informing the Board are the responsibility of the Crisis Management Team.

-Often the biggest challenge for participants in an exercise is clear communications between these two teams.
+Often the biggest challenge for participants in an exercise is clear communication between these two teams.

 Why exercising matters

-It builds leadership capability.
-Managing a crisis well is a skill.
-It takes practice.
+Managing a crisis well is a skill, and it takes practice.
 Exercises give your leadership team the chance to rehearse decision-making, communication and coordination under simulated pressure, so they're not learning on the job when it matters.
-It’s about improving muscle memory!

-It's required.
-APRA-regulated entities are required to test their BCP’s annually under CPS 230.
-ASX participants have similar obligations.
-For all organisations, regular exercising is considered best practice and will enable your organisation to recover more quickly if it suffers an outage.
+APRA-regulated entities must test their BCP annually under CPS 230, and ASX participants have similar obligations.
+For all organisations, regular exercising is best practice — and it means you'll recover faster if you do suffer an outage.

 Types of exercises we facilitate

-Tabletop exercises A structured discussion-based exercise where your leadership team works through a simulated scenario.
-Efficient, little disruption and effective for testing decision-making and escalation processes.
-Well suited to senior executives and Crisis Management Teams.
+A structured, discussion-based exercise where your leadership team works through a simulated scenario.
+Efficient, low-disruption, and effective for testing decision-making and escalation.
+Well-suited to senior executives and Crisis Management Teams.

-Walkthrough exercises A step-by-step review of Recovery Procedures with the staff responsible for executing them.
+A step-by-step review of recovery procedures with the staff responsible for executing them.
 Identifies gaps in documentation and builds staff familiarity with the plan.

-Simulation exercises A more immersive exercise that simulates a real event and requires participants to make decisions and take actions as if the disruption were actually occurring.
-The most effective format for exercising full recovery capability.
+A more immersive exercise that simulates a real event, requiring participants to make decisions and take action as if the disruption were actually happening.
+The most effective format for testing full recovery capability.

 What you get